SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ### Step 7: Gaia-X Credential for Service Offering

-In order to create Gaia-X Credential for a service offering, we have to repeat the following steps from above
+In order to create Gaia-X Credential for an offered service, we have to repeat some stepd from above

 1. Create a self-signed Gaia-X Credential for class **Service Offering**
 2. Build a Verifiable Presentation for the Complaince API